Policy Plan

 • If awarded, a facility can receive up to $400,000.00 annually for operational costs.

-• Nearly half of all inmates will be back behind bars within 3 years.
-Addiction, mental health issues, employment and housing availability, and limited community re-entry programs are some of the driving factors to this number.
+Nearly half of all inmates will be back behind bars within 3 years.
+Addiction, mental health issues, employment and housing availability, and limited community re-entry programs are some of the driving factors.

 • Offenders who complete these programs have much lower re-offense rates.